bobintornado/bobintornado.github.io/_posts/2017-05-14-Iterate-Over-Large-Amount-Of-MongoDB-Documents-With-RabbitMQ-Work-Queues.md

 In this setup the producer did a short query and only retrieve all the ids without processing them, so it's fast; the consumers retrieve the document one by one via document id, thus it's also fast and impose a pretty low load on MongoDB.
 And the huge workload is roughly evenly distributed over the time and parallelised, so it's also good.

 The setup could easily scale up by simply launching more consumers and could handle failure of running consumers by using message acknowledgment and thus re-delivery the un-acknowledged messages.

+PS: special thanks to my technical lead at Nugit for showing the light when I am stuck and show me how to effectively measure and debug codes.